ParviChadha/MedSimAI-Evaluation/README.md

 - Monitor token usage to manage API costs
 - Use faster models (like GPT-4o-mini) for large batches

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-[Add your license information here]

 ## Citation
 If you use this pipeline in your research, please cite:

 ```bibtex